-- Toss rhubarb with white sugar and juice if using and spread in a greased 9-inch square baking dish.
+- Toss rhubarb with 1/4 cup coconut sugar and (juice if using) and spread in a greased 9-inch square baking dish.
 Heat oven to 375 degrees.

 - Put butter, brown sugar, flour, and cinnamon in a food processor and pulse 20-30 seconds, till it forms little balls.
 Add oats and nuts if using and pulse a few times to combine.

 - Crumble the topping over rhubarb and bake until golden, about 45 minutes.

 Honey Rhubarb Water Kefir Soda (Raising Generation Nourished)